multiversx/mx-sdk-nestjs/packages/auth/README.md

 ## Configuration

+The authentication guards need 2 parameters on instantiation.
-The `Auth` package requires an implementation of the `ErdnestConfigService` interface.
+The fist parameter needs to be an instance of a class implementing the `ErdnestConfigService` interface.
+The second one, needs to be an instance of a [Caching service](https://www.npmjs.com/package/@multiversx/sdk-nestjs-cache)

 ```typescript
 import { Injectable } from "@nestjs/common";